-4.2 CICE: the Los Alamos Sea Ice Model
+4.2.
+CICE: the Los Alamos Sea Ice Model

-CICE [8] is a production code for efficiently modeling sea ice in a fully coupled atmosphere-ice-ocean-land global climate model.
+$CICE^{(17)}$ is a widely used production code for efficiently modeling sea ice in a fully coupled atmosphere-ice-ocean-land global climate model.
 CICE is a community model developed by scientists at LANL, the National Center for Atmospheric Research (NCAR), and other universities.
-It is widely used.

 CICE is also a good benchmark program for evaluating MPI implementations.
-It is written in Fortran 90 using a wide assortment of MPI features including point-to-point communication (MPI\ISEND/MPI\IRECV), broadcasts, reductions, MPI groups, and MPI datatype operations.
-In addition, CICE uses a fairly even distribution of message sizes with slightly more very small and very large messages (see Table 2).
+It is written in Fortran 90 using a wide assortment of MPI features including point-to-point communication (MPI_ISEND/MPI IRECV), broadcasts, reductions, MPI groups, and MPI datatype operations.
+In addition, CICE uses a fairly even distribution of message sizes with slightly more very small and very large messages (see Table II).
 This removes strong biases toward particular message sizes when evaluating performance.